Ys-sudo/culinary-recipes-app/README.md

 ## Preview: https://ys-sudo.github.io/culinary-recipes-app/

-### Implements authentication with Google and by mail, advanced submission form made with react, rendering and sorting options, check if user is registered and logged in.
-Server - Database communication.
+### Implements authentication with Google and by mail, advanced submission form made with react, rendering and sorting options, checks if user is registered and logged in.

+#### Server - Database communication (react - firebase)
+#### UI made with MUI react library